cardano-community/guild-operators/docs/Scripts/cncli.md

 - **SENDSLOTS** - Securely sends PoolTool the number of slots you have assigned for an epoch and validates the correctness of your past epochs.

 ##### Installation
 `cncli.sh` script's main functions, `sync`, `leaderlog`, `validate` and PoolTool `sendslots`/`sendtip` are not meant to be run manually, but instead deployed as systemd services that run in the background to do the block scraping and validation automatically.
-Additional commands exist for manual execution to initiate the `sqlite` db, filling the blocklog DB with all blocks created by the pool known to the blockchain, migration of old cntoolsBlockCollector JSON blocklog, re-validation of blocks and leaderlogs.
+Additional commands exist for manual execution to initiate the `sqlite` db, filling the blocklog DB with all blocks created by the pool known to the blockchain, migration of old cntoolsBlockCollector JSON blocklog, and re-validation of blocks and leaderlogs.
 See usage output below for a complete list of available commands.

 The script works in tandem with [Log Monitor](Scripts/logmonitor.md) to provide faster adopted status but mainly to catch slots the node is leader for but are unable to create a block for.
 These are marked as invalid.
 Blocklog will however work fine without the `logMonitor` service and `CNCLI` is able to handle everything except catching invalid blocks.